 We couldn’t be more thrilled to partner with 100cameras, an organization that teaches photography skills and storytelling methodologies to kids who have had challenging experiences.
-This Giving Tuesday, when $10 from every frame will be donated to 100cameras, is just the beginning.
+This Giving Weekend, we're donating $10 from every frame sold to 100cameras as part of our sustained partnership.
 We had the opportunity to speak with Angela Popplewell, the co-founder and CEO, to learn more about the organization.

 How did 100cameras get started?

 It was just an idea in the beginning, asking a lot of questions.
 What if we could put the power of storytelling directly into the hands of local youth?
 Often photographs are taken of a community by someone from the outside looking in.
 What if that was flipped?
 Would the stories be the same?
 Would they be different?

 How would it work if we had a platform where we could sell the kids’ images and that money could go back to fund much needed supplies?
 At the time in 2008, it had a lot of the foundational elements I learned were extremely important in aid—the responsibility to make sure aid is connecting directly to the local voice, the local plan, the local community and that all of them are uplifted.